 - Forthcoming.
 Analyzing Indonesia’s populist electorate: Demographic, ideological and attitudinal trends.
 Asian Survey.
 With Marcus Mietzner.

-- Forthcoming.
+- 2019.
 Electoral reform and partisan dealignment in Indonesia.
 International Political Science Review.

 - 2018.
 Indonesian political parties and minorities.
 ISEAS Perspective, 2018(37).
 With Eve Warburton.